 More than 30 percent of all new HIV infections globally are estimated to occur among youth ages 15 to 25 years, according to the World Health Organization.
-And young people’s risk of becoming infected with HIV is closely correlated with the age of sexual debut.
+And young people’s risk of acquiring HIV is closely correlated with the age of sexual debut.
 The U.S. Centers for Disease Control and Prevention reports 21 percent of new HIV acquisitions in the U.S. occur among young people.
 Most of these infections occur due to sexual activity, and about half of the youth who are living with HIV do not know it.

 HPTN researchers recently initiated the first HPTN study to enroll U.S. adolescents under the age of 18 exclusively.
 HPTN 083-01 is evaluating the safety, acceptability, and tolerability of a pre-exposure prophylaxis (PrEP) regimen containing long-acting injectable cabotegravir for adolescents assigned male at birth.
 The study is the first collaboration between the HPTN and the Adolescent Medicine Trials Network for HIV/AIDS Interventions (ATN), part of the Eunice Kennedy Shriver National Institute of Child Health and Human Development (NICHD).
 A companion study, HPTN 084-01, is expected to start soon and will examine whether injectable CAB LA for PrEP is safe, acceptable and tolerable for adolescents assigned female at birth in South Africa, Uganda, and Zimbabwe.
 HPTN 083-01 and HPTN 084-01, collectively known as ‘the Twins’ studies, will also provide an ideal opportunity for study participants to balance the perceived risks and benefits of HIV prevention options.